 Search this site

 The vision of delicious food danced before the aunt's eyes.
 She could not resist the urge any longer.
 Why don't I go and sit in the kitchen, she thought to herself.
-The smell of flowers reaching you from the garden is certainly pleasant when you are in the house, but the pleasure is multiplied many times over when you are actually in the garden!
+The smell of flowers reaching you from the garden is pleasant when you are in the house, but the pleasure is multiplied many times over when you are actually in the garden!
 The aunt climbed down from the cot with difficulty and slowly made her way to the kitchen.
-Her satisfaction on reaching the kitchen was akin to the joy of a hungry dog gazing at someone eating.
+Her satisfaction upon reaching the kitchen was akin to the joy of a hungry dog gazing at someone eating.